gosuri/vagrant-env/README.md

 $ echo BOX_NAME=foo > .env
 ```

-And then make a Vagrantfile that looks like the following, make sure to add `config.env.enable` and fill in your information where necessary.
+Create a a Vagrantfile that looks like the following, ensure to add `config.env.enable` and fill in your information where necessary.
+Check out [example/Vagrantfile](example/Vagrantfile) for reference

 ```
 Vagrant.configure("2") do |config|
-  config.env.enable
+  config.env.enable # enable the plugin
   config.vm.box = ENV['BOX_NAME']
 end
 ```

-You may also add export in front of each line so you can source the file in bash:
+Additionally, You may also add export in front of each line so you can source the file in bash:

 ```
 export AWS_ACCESS_ID=YOURACCESSIDGOESHERE